reflex-dev/reflex-web/blog/reflex-streamlit.md

     "name": "keywords",
     "content": "Reflex vs Streamlit, Streamlit alternative, Reflex Python framework, Streamlit Python framework, Python web app frameworks, low‑code Python apps, interactive data apps Python, reactive UI Python, Reflex state management, Streamlit session state"
   }
 ]
+faq: [
+    {"question": "What is the main difference between Reflex and Streamlit?", "answer": "Streamlit uses a script-rerun model ideal for quick prototypes.
+Reflex is a full-stack framework with true routing, backend separation, and production-grade state management—better for scaling from prototype to production."}, {"question": "Should I use Reflex or Streamlit for my project?", "answer": "Use Streamlit for rapid prototyping and simple dashboards.
+Choose Reflex when you need multi-page apps, custom components, production deployment, or to scale beyond a single script."}, {"question": "Does Reflex require JavaScript?", "answer": "No. Reflex is pure Python—the frontend compiles to React/Next.js automatically.
+You write only Python for both UI and backend."}, ]
 ---